mafintosh/streamx/README.md

 # streamx

-An iteration of the Node.js core streams that fixes tons of issues whilst maintaining most backwards compat.
+An iteration of the Node.js core streams with a series of improvements.

 ```
 npm install @mafintosh/streamx